unternet-co/client/kernel/README.md

 ## Interpreter

-The `Interpreter` class (`interpreter/interpreter`) acts as the main cognitive processing unit for the kernel.
-When given a series of messages, it will return either a direct response, or an "action directive" to perform an action.
-Interpreter modules accept arrays of `KernelMessage`, defined in `interpreter/messages`.
+The `Interpreter` class acts as the main cognitive processing unit for the kernel.
+When given a series of messages, it will return either a "direct response" to the user, or an "action proposal" to perform an action.
+Interpreter modules accept arrays of `KernelMessage`.

 You pass the Interpreter a set of `Resource` object.
 A resource is anything that a model might use to get information or perform an action in response to an input.
-These objects have associated actions that the kernel can use for its actions directives.
+These objects have associated actions that the kernel can use for its action proposals.
 A resource could be a web applet, MCP server, or set of system actions.

 All resources must have a URI, which is a string that adheres to [RFC3986](https://datatracker.ietf.org/doc/html/rfc3986), an internet standard.
 For example, the following are valid URIs: